sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 sudo systemctl restart sensu-backend
 {{< /highlight >}}

-_NOTE: On Ubuntu 14.04, CentOS 6, and RHEL 6, use `sudo service sensu-backend restart` to restart the backend._

 ### Enabling on boot

 Enable the backend to start on system boot:

 {{< highlight shell >}}
-sudo chkconfig sensu-server on
+sudo systemctl enable sensu-backend
 {{< /highlight >}}

 Disable the backend from starting on system boot:

 {{< highlight shell >}}
-sudo chkconfig sensu-server off
+sudo systemctl disable sensu-backend
 {{< /highlight >}}

+_NOTE: On older distributions of Linux, use `sudo chkconfig sensu-server on` to enable the backend and `sudo chkconfig sensu-server off` to disable._

 ### Getting service status